Motorcycle: Safety

 Motorcycles have a higher rate of fatal accidents than automobiles or trucks and buses.
 United States Department of Transportation data for 2005 from the Fatality Analysis Reporting System show that for passenger cars, 18.62 fatal crashes occur per 100,000 registered vehicles.
-For motorcycles this figure is higher at 75.19 per 100,000 registered vehicles – four times higher than for cars.
+For motorcycles this figure is 75.19 per 100,000 registered vehicles – four times higher than for cars.

 The same data shows that 1.56 fatalities occur per 100 million vehicle miles travelled for passenger cars, whereas for motorcycles the figure is 43.47 which is 28 times higher than for cars (37 times more deaths per mile travelled in 2007).

-Furthermore, for motorcycles the accident rates have increased significantly since the end of the 1990s, while the rates have dropped for passenger cars.
+Motorcycle accident rates have increased significantly since the end of the 1990s, while the rates have dropped for passenger cars.

-The most common configuration of motorcycle accidents in the United States is when a motorist pulls out or turns in front of a motorcyclist, violating their right-of-way.
-This is sometimes called a SMIDSY, an acronym formed from the motorists' common response of "Sorry mate, I didn't see you".
+The most common scenario for motorcycle accidents in the United States is a motorist pulling out or turning in front of a motorcyclist, violating their right-of-way.
+This is sometimes called a SMIDSY, an acronym for the motorists' common response of "Sorry mate, I didn't see you".
 Motorcyclists can anticipate and avoid some of these crashes with proper training, increasing their visibility to other traffic, keeping to the speed limits, and not consuming alcohol or other drugs before riding.